Creating Graphs

 16

 What is important to note is that you must ensure that you have an equal number of open braces as you do close braces.
-If you have a mismatch between the number of open and close braces, then Graphviz will not draw the graph.

 # Specify Comma-separated Items